Measures of azimuthal anisotropy in high-energy collisions: Elliptic flow in non-central collisions, and the old flow picture

 The only information is the direction of outgoing particles,\footnote{Equivalent information is obtained in calorimeters or scintillators, which record an amplitude as a function of azimuthal angle $\phi$.} whose azimuthal angles $\phi$ are measured with respect to a fixed direction in the detector (Fig.~\ref{fig:randomb}), and $v_2$ must be expressed as a function of these azimuthal angles.
 The simplest method is a two-particle correlation~\cite{Wang:1991qh}.
 One takes a pair of particles belonging to the same event, with angles $\phi_1$ and $\phi_2$ (Fig.~\ref{fig:randomb}).
 Since these angles are measured with respect to an arbitrary reference direction in the detector, the only relevant quantity is the difference $\Delta\phi\equiv\phi_1-\phi_2$, which is independent of the reference.

 One then constructs the following correlator:

-where the subscript in $c_2$ refers to the factor 2 in front of $(\phi_1-\phi_2)$, and the notation $\{2\}$ refers to the number of particles which are correlated~\cite{Borghini:2001vi}.
+where the subscript in $c_2$ refers to the factor 2 in front of $(\phi_1-\phi_2)$, and the notation $\{2\}$ refers to the number of particles which are correlated~\cite{Borghini:2001vi}, which can be larger than $2$ as will be discussed in Sec.~\ref{sec:cumulants}.
 The angular brackets in the right-hand side denote an average over pairs of particles of all events.
 If the $i^{\rm th}$ event has $N_i$ particles, then it has $N_i(N_i-1)/2$ pairs, and the number of terms in the average is $\sum_i N_i(N_i-1)/2$, where the sum runs over events~\cite{Bilandzic:2010jr}.\footnote{In practice, some of the pairs are excluded, as will be explained in detail in Sec.~\ref{sec:ridge}.}

 The next step is the most important one, which is usually referred to as the ``flow paradigm''.
 One assumes that particles are emitted independently in the ``intrinsic frame'' of Fig.~\ref{fig:b}, where the direction of impact parameter is fixed.
 The motivation for this assumption is that if that interactions in the quark-gluon matter are strong enough, the system thermalizes (which is an underlying assumption of fluid dynamics) and correlations are lost.
 With help of this hypothesis, one can easily relate the measured correlator $c_2\{2\}$ to $v_2$.
 If we express the angles $\phi_1$ and $\phi_2$ in the intrinsic frame, independence implies that the expectation value of the product is a product of expectation values: